Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

-To prevent dry, cracked pads, Budgin suggests massaging petroleum jelly or other paw protectants (like Musher’s Secret) into your dog’s paw pads before and after walks to help them retain moisture.
+To prevent dry, cracked pads, Budgin suggests massaging petroleum jelly or another product designed to specifically to protect paws into your dog’s paw pads before and after walks to help them retain moisture.
 Popular products include Musher’s Secret and Natural Dog Company’s Organic Paw Soother.Look for a product that is wax-based, which will form a barrier between the paws and the ice and salt, she says.
 After a walk, be sure to wipe your dog’s paws with a warm washcloth to remove any snow, ice, or salt before applying another layer of wax.
 It’s also important to keep the fur around your pup’s pads short to prevent the accumulation of snow and ice, which can be painful.
 Even if you are allowing your pup to grow their coat out in the winter, chat with your dog’s groomer about keeping their paw pads and the bottoms of their feet nicely trimmed.
 This will go a long way when helping to keep ice, snow and salt out of their feet!

-Dog boots are a good option for some dogs (if they’ll keep them on their feet!).
+Dog boots can be a good option for some dogs (if they’ll keep them on their feet!).
 They shield your dog’s paws from the elements and keep them warm and dry.
 “Booties also provide protection against Ice Melt products, which are often used in excess by well-intending neighbors and can irritate your dog’s paws,” notes Budgin.
 They’re especially good for active dogs, who may get lacerations from running on icy surfaces, and older dogs, who have brittle nails and suffer from osteoarthritis, which makes them more prone to slipping, Budgin says.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox